maxjacobson/layabout/README.md

 * use the "flash" thing to send little messages to confirm that stuff worked
 * add "like and archive" button
 * add "unlike and delete" button
+* when you watch a vid, do you really need to load all the other shit? maybe just throw all that in its own erb (buttons included), with a back button